 The only thing I don’t have is a non-spicy version.
 You ready to make some jalapeño poppers???

 For all of these variations, we’re going to start the same: prepping our peppers.
 Your goal is to cut them in half, and then remove all the seeds and any large veins that the seeds were attached to.
 You get to practice your knife skills here.

 Really be diligent about getting those seeds and veins out because these can become too spicy to enjoy quickly, especially if your peppers are on the large size.

 One option is a traditional (creamy) filling.
 Here’s my favorite (makes enough to fill 8-10 large jalapeño peppers that have been cut in half):

 2 oz shredded pepper jack (or cheddar) cheese

 1 tablespoon mayo

 Stir together and fill the empty pepper halves.
 Top with crushed potato chips.

-I think my favorite variation is to skip the creamy filling and simply fill the jalapeño halves with a small slice of fresh pineapple.
 You can wrap this in either bacon or facon.
 Jalapeño and pineapple are my favorite pizza tops (go sweet heat!), so it’s no wonder I love this combo for jalapeño poppers.

 Now we bake these at 400°F. The bacon or potato chip versions can bake for 20-25 minutes.
 The facon version cooks a little faster, so you want to keep an eye on it and only cook for 10-12 minutes so you don’t burn the facon.